IvchenkoIO/django_with_oauth/README.md

-for deployment:
-  in case it gives errors , try to delete all of the images/containers and build again (docker-compose up --build)
+!!YOU MUST MANUALLY CHANGE THE REDIRECT URL ON THE APPLICATIONS PAGE (AUTH ADMIN) for deployment: in case it gives errors , try to delete all of the images/containers and build again (docker-compose up --build)